 - Upload the image to the external image server to make it available to GigaVUE-FM.
 To obtain software images, register on the Gigamon Customer Portal and download the software. - 2.
 Add the image server to GigaVUE-FM.
-This stores the credentials and IP address of the server on GigaVUE-FM.
+This stores the credentials, image file name, and IP address of the server on GigaVUE-FM.